Ann Richards School for Young Women Leaders: Cross Country

 The Ann Richard School's high school cross country team has consistently placed 1st or 2nd in both the JV and Varsity divisions of the District meet, even sending runners to the Regional and State Meets as well.

 Volleyball

-The school's high school volleyball team has been continually in the media since it played its first varsity season in 2012; previously it used a subvarsity program.
+The school's high school volleyball team played its first varsity season in 2012.
 The team has won multiple district titles since 2012.

 The Ann Richards School Foundation

 The Ann Richards School Foundation is a non-profit organization that funds The Ann Richards School for Young Women Leaders.
 Ann Richards' daughter, Ellen Richards, is one of the foundation's directors.
 The Ann Richards School Foundation held the annual "Ann Richards Birthday Bash" as a fundraiser to the Ann Richards School from 2007 to 2013.
 In 2012, the Ann Richards Birthday Bash was held at the home of cyclist Lance Armstrong.
 In 2013 the Birthday Bash was replaced with the annual "Reach for the Stars" event held in May to celebrate the achievements of graduating seniors.
-The event often honors notable speakers such as Brené Brown.
+The event honors notable speakers such as Brené Brown.